 The two professors did manage to collect meteorite fragments, interview witnesses and map the fall sites with help from the townspeople.

 Silliman was excited to discover in the stones round grains, or chondrules, which he knew weren’t present in earthly rocks.
 He published his conclusion that the fireball had fallen from space in the Connecticut Herald on Dec.
 29, 1807.
 He estimated the meteor to be a half-mile in diameter and to have traveled at a rate of 200 or 300 miles a minute.

 The sensational story about the ‘terrestrial comet’ spread as other newspapers copied it.
 The discovery was deemed so important that another version of Silliman’s work was read before the Philosophical Society of London and in the Academy of Sciences of Paris.

-To defend his conclusion, Silliman founded the American Journal of Science.
-Established as one of the preeminent scientists of his age, he was the first person to distill petroleum.
-His son, Benjamin Silliman, Jr., was also a chemistry professor at Yale and was instrumental in developing the petroleum industry.
+To defend his conclusion about the Weston meteorite, Silliman founded the American Journal of Science.
+As one of the preeminent scientists of his age, he distilled petroleum, the first to do so.

-Fragments of the Weston meteorite can be viewed at the Yale Peabody Museum of Natural History, where they are the first catalogued objects in the Yale meteorite collection, the oldest in the United States.
+You can see fragments of the Weston meteorite at the Yale Peabody Museum of Natural History.
+They stand out as the first catalogued objects in the Yale meteorite collection, the oldest in the United States.

 With thanks to A Professor, A President, and A Meteor: The Birth of American Science By Cathryn J. Prince.
 This story about the Weston meteorite was updated in 2017.